AUrieta13/Pet_Pals/README.md

 # Introducing Pet Pals!
 Become part of this pet database with the rest of our fluffy aborable friends!
-Insert your pet's location and watch as they get placed on our map!
+Insert your pet's name and location and watch as they get placed on our map!
 Hover over the map to look at all of our pals' names and locations!

 ## Homepage
 Click where indicated to be redirected to our pet form!